usnistgov/fipy/documentation/USAGE.rst

 which should print out::

+         mpi4py            PyTrilinos           petsc4py                   FiPy
-    mpi4py: processor 0 of 3 :: PyTrilinos: processor 0 of 3 :: FiPy: 5 cells on processor 0 of 3
+    processor 0 of 3 :: processor 0 of 3 :: processor 0 of 3 :: 5 cells on processor 0 of 3
-    mpi4py: processor 1 of 3 :: PyTrilinos: processor 1 of 3 :: FiPy: 7 cells on processor 1 of 3
+    processor 1 of 3 :: processor 1 of 3 :: processor 1 of 3 :: 7 cells on processor 1 of 3
-    mpi4py: processor 2 of 3 :: PyTrilinos: processor 2 of 3 :: FiPy: 6 cells on processor 2 of 3
+    processor 2 of 3 :: processor 2 of 3 :: processor 2 of 3 :: 6 cells on processor 2 of 3

 If there is a problem with your parallel environment, it should be clear that there is either a problem importing one of the required packages or that there is some problem with the MPI environment.
 For example::

+         mpi4py            PyTrilinos           petsc4py                   FiPy
-    mpi4py: processor 2 of 3 :: PyTrilinos: processor 0 of 1 :: FiPy: 10 cells on processor 0 of 1
+    processor 0 of 3 :: processor 0 of 3 :: processor 0 of 3 :: 10 cells on processor 0 of 1
-    [my.machine.com:69815] WARNING: There were 4 Windows created but not freed.
-    mpi4py: processor 1 of 3 :: PyTrilinos: processor 0 of 1 :: FiPy: 10 cells on processor 0 of 1
+    [my.machine.com:69815] WARNING: There were 4 Windows created but not freed. processor 1 of 3 :: processor 1 of 3 :: processor 1 of 3 :: 7 cells on processor 0 of 1
-    [my.machine.com:69814] WARNING: There were 4 Windows created but not freed.
-    mpi4py: processor 0 of 3 :: PyTrilinos: processor 0 of 1 :: FiPy: 10 cells on processor 0 of 1
+    [my.machine.com:69814] WARNING: There were 4 Windows created but not freed. processor 2 of 3 :: processor 2 of 3 :: processor 2 of 3 :: 6 cells on processor 0 of 1
     [my.machine.com:69813] WARNING: There were 4 Windows created but not freed.

 indicates :ref:`MPI4PY` is properly communicating with MPI and is running